-Rental income from leasing of investment properties which are operating leases are recognised on a straight-line basis over the lease term. [[NEW] AASB 16.81.
-(2019: AASB 117.50)]
+Rental income from leasing of investment properties which are operating leases are recognised on a straight-line basis over the lease term.
+[AASB 16.81]

 Operating leases relate to the investment property owned by the Department with lease terms between five and 10 years, with an option to extend for a further 10 years.
 All operating lease contracts contain market review clauses in the event that the lessee exercises its option to renew.
 The lessee does not have an option to purchase the property at the expiry of the lease period.
 The risks associated with rights that the Department retains in underlying assets are not considered to be significant, the Department employs strategies to further minimise these risks.
-For example, ensuring all contracts include clauses requiring the lessee to compensate the Department when a property has been subject to excess wear and tear during the lease term. [[NEW] AASB 16.92, (2019: AASB 117.56(c))]
+For example, ensuring all contracts include clauses requiring the lessee to compensate the Department when a property has been subject to excess wear and tear during the lease term.
+[AASB 16.92]

-(\$ tl (\$ thousand)
+Source reference AASB 16.97

-Source reference 2020 2019
+2021 2020

-AASB 16.97 Non-cancellable operating lease receivables
+Non-cancellable operating lease receivables

-2019: AASB 117.56(a) Not longer than one year 18 18
+Not longer than one year 18 18

 Longer than one year but not longer than five years 32 47

 Longer than five years 22 25

 Total 72 90